-- (k) CollectionHasLocalIKEIdentity - (1) IKEIdentitysCredential represent the IKE negotiation function in a system.
+- (k) CollectionHasLocalIKEIdentity - (1) IKEIdentitysCredential

+This portion of the model contains additional information that is useful in applying the policy.
+The IKEService class MAY be used to represent the IKE negotiation function in a system.
 The IKEService uses the various tables that contain information about IKE peers as well as the configuration for specifying security associations that are started automatically.
 The information in the PeerGateway, PeerIdentityTable and related classes is necessary to completely specify the policies.